andrebnassis/BlipSDKHelperLibrary.DotNet.Core/README.md

 Text: Obligatory
 \#Min Buttons: 1
 \#Max Buttons: 11
-PS: On BLiPChat Channel, if you add a Location Button Type on QuickReply, it will ignore the others text buttons and will show only the Location Button.
+PS_1: On BLiPChat Channel, if you add a Location Button Type on QuickReply, it will ignore the others text buttons and will show only the Location Button.
+PS2: On Facebook Messenger Channel, if you add Location Button Type on QuickReply, it will not be shown, due to it is deprecated (check Facebook Developers Documentation for more information).

 ### Example: